cdnjs/tutorials/backbone.js/what-is-a-model/index.md

     }
 });
 var user = new UserModel();
-// Notice that we haven't set an `id` var userDetails = {
+// Notice that we haven't set an id var userDetails = {
     name: 'Thomas',
     email: 'thomasalwyndavis@gmail.com'
 };
-// Because we have not set a `id` the server will call
+// Because we have not set an id the server will call
 // POST /user with a payload of {name:'Thomas', email: 'thomasalwyndavis@gmail.com'}
-// The server should save the data and return a response containing the new `id` user.save(userDetails, {
+// The server should save the data and return a response containing the new id user.save(userDetails, {
     success: function (user) {
         alert(JSON.stringify(user));